-The earth isn’t flat, of course, but it is spherical, he says at dinner.
+The earth isn’t flat, course, but it is spherical, he says at dinner.
 Too, he’s not unconvinced that Jesus didn’t turn wine back into water before He drank it.

 We’re trying to be church friends.
 Like Sherman sending a final telegram before cutting the wires.